januslo/cordova-plugin-ios-camera-usage-desc/README.md

 # iOS Camera and Photi Library Useage Descirtion

-This plugin sets NSCameraUsageDescription and NSPhotoLibraryUsageDescription to false in *-Info.plist file
+This plugin sets NSCameraUsageDescription and NSPhotoLibraryUsageDescription in *-Info.plist file

 ## Installation